 Chiropractic concentrates on the relationship between the spine and the nervous system.
-Chiropractors look for abnormal spine movements and positions (known as ‘subluxation’), which they correct in a process called adjustment – mainly the application of pressure to the affected area by hand, though instruments can also be used.
+Chiropractors look for abnormal spine movements and positions (known as ‘subluxation’), which they correct in a process called adjustment – mainly through the application of pressure to the affected area by hand, though instruments can also be used.
 Once adjustments are made, the body is believed to heal itself.
-Chiropractic is used to treat a range of ailments in addition to spinal problems, and also assists general wellbeing.
+Chiropractic is used to treat a range of ailments in addition to spinal problems, and also assists general well-being.

 The first chiropractor in New Zealand, Tom Giles, practised in Dunedin from about 1910.
 The New Zealand Chiropractic Association was founded in 1920 to represent chiropractors, and a code of ethics was adopted in 1928.
-After decades of lobbying, the Chiropractic Act was passed in 1960 to officially regulate chiropractic.
+After decades of lobbying, the Chiropractors Act was passed in 1960 to officially regulate chiropractic.
 Only appropriately qualified people could call themselves chiropractors.

 Attempts to have chiropractic treatments subsidised by the government and funded by the Accident Compensation Corporation (ACC) led to the Commission of Inquiry into Chiropractic in 1978.
 Despite efforts by the New Zealand Medical Association to portray the therapy as disreputable and unscientific, the inquiry concluded that it was effective and safe, and successfully recommended that it be subsidised.

 In the 21st century chiropractors were regulated by the Chiropractic Board of New Zealand under the Health Practitioners Competence Assurance Act 2003.
 Chiropractors were represented by the New Zealand Chiropractors' Association and trained at the New Zealand College of Chiropractic in Auckland, or overseas.
-In the 2006/7 New Zealand Health Survey 5.4% of adults had seen a chiropractor in the last 12 months.
+In the 2006/7 New Zealand Health Survey 5.4% of adults had seen a chiropractor in the previous 12 months.